teuben/sd2018/README.md

 ## Data needed

-TBD   - see [README_SD2018_data](README_SD2018_data) for more details
+see [README_SD2018_data](README_SD2018_data) for more details

-Again, we will have a USB and portable HDD during the meeting for copying the large datasets.
+We will have a USB and portable HDD during the meeting for copying the large datasets.